-The question tests specific knowledge of disability benefits, understanding of the actuarial basis of a retirement plan actuarial valuation, and the ability to work with management on innovative benefit plan ideas.
+The question tests specific knowledge of disability benefits, understanding of the actuarial basis of a retirement plan actuarial valuation.
+It tests competence in working with management on innovative benefit plan ideas.

 The points are 5 for part (a), but only 2 for part (b).